-A Commercial umbrella Insurance policy is needed to protect your Maryland Business
+A commercial umbrella insurance policy is needed to protect your business

-A Million Dollars does not go as Far as it used to, that is why more and more contracts are looking for you to carry a commercial umbrella insurance policy.
+A million dollars does not go as far as it used to.
+That is why more and more contracts are looking for you to carry a business umbrella insurance policy.

 Requirements from certificate holders for commercial umbrella insurance policies are coming up daily at Huff Insurance.

 Client’s that are getting their contracts renewed are finding out that the insurance requirements have increased.
 And now they are looking for them to carry a commercial umbrella insurance policy.

 Why?
 Well the answer is simple, the million dollar limit that you have on your business auto insurance and business liability insurance coverage does not go as far as it used to.
 It was rare to see a claim exceed $1,000,000 in judgements, but today it is a daily occurrence.